wilsonliaows/docs/features/packages.md

 In the example below, 2 recipes can be found in the **Customer Sync** folder.
 In these recipes, the user utilizes assets such as callable recipes and lookup tables.

-To export a folder out as a package, click on the **Export** button.
-Select the folder to export into a package.
+To export a folder as a package, click on the **Export** button.
+Select the folder to export.

 ![Export packages - select folder to export](/assets/images/features/packages/export-packages-select-folder.gif) *Select a folder to export*